DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-An MRI is expensive for reasons that stack up.
-The machine itself is a major piece of equipment that few first-opinion practices own, so most scans happen at a referral hospital where you pay for specialist facilities.
-Your dog needs a general anaesthetic for the whole scan, since any movement blurs the images, and that means an anaesthetist, monitoring and recovery time.
-A specialist then interprets the results.
-The area scanned and the length of the scan change the figure, and referral centres in and around cities often charge more.
-Ownership matters across the sector too, with the CMA finding corporate practices around 18.3% dearer than independents and vet prices up 63% from 2016 to 2023.
+An MRI is expensive for reasons that stack up rather than one single cause.
+The machine itself is a major piece of equipment that few first-opinion practices own outright, so most scans happen at a referral hospital where you are also paying for specialist facilities and staff.
+Your dog needs a general anaesthetic for the whole scan, since any movement blurs the images, and that means an anaesthetist, continuous monitoring and recovery time on top of the scan itself.
+A specialist radiologist then reads the results and writes a report, and that interpretation is billed separately from the machine time.
+The part of the body scanned and how long the scan takes both move the figure, and referral centres in and around cities tend to charge more than those further out.
+Who owns the practice matters too.
+The Competition and Markets Authority found corporate-owned practices charge around 18.3% more on average than independents, and that vet prices overall rose by 63% between 2016 and 2023, so the same procedure can cost noticeably different amounts depending on the group behind the clinic and when you happen to need it.

 How to pay less

-- Ask your vet whether every part is necessary, or whether a cheaper scan such as CT or x-ray would answer the question first.
+- Ask your vet whether every part of the plan is necessary, or whether a cheaper option such as CT or a further x-ray would answer the question first.

-- Request an itemised quote covering the referral consult, the anaesthetic and the scan, then compare referral centres if you have more than one within reach.
+- Request an itemised quote covering the referral consult, the anaesthetic and the scan separately, then compare more than one referral centre if you have a choice nearby.

-- Check your insurance limit before you agree, since MRI can use up a big share of an annual cap in one go.
+- Check your insurance limit before you agree, since a single MRI can use up a large share of an annual cap in one visit.

-- Ask whether a nearby independent referral centre is cheaper than a corporate-owned hospital for the same scan.
+- Ask whether a nearby independent referral centre charges less than a corporate-owned hospital for the same scan, since ownership affects the price.

 Common questions